eekie/docker-jenkins-slave/README.md

 The first time the slave will stop because it can't connect to the master (still starting) just re-run `docker-compose up -d` after the jenkins master is starten.
 Then the slave will be able to connect.

+The first time you login you will need to install/update some standard plugins.

+* manage jenkins >> manage nodes >> create node

+* enter node name "jenkins-slave"

+* select "permanent agent" (the only option available)

+* in the node details add label "docker"

+* for the rest use defaults (like execution mode == java webstart)

+Only when you configured your jenkins master with the "jenkins-slave".
+The docker slave container will be able to connect.